EmployersLearners

 Are Data Analysts in demand?

-The Department for Culture, Media and Sport (DCMS) anticipates data analysis demand will grow 33%(opens new window) between 2021 and 2026.
+The Department for Culture, Media and Sport (DCMS) anticipates data analysis demand will grow 33%(opens new window) by 2026.
 DCMS also predicts data analysis will become one of the fastest-growing digital skills in the UK.

-At Multiverse, we make it easy for you to get started(opens new window).
-It takes less than 15 minutes to create a profile.
-Our team can then double-check your eligibility and discuss apprenticeship options.
-If you're eligible, we can help match you with a Data Analyst role working for an industry-leading employer.
+We make it easy for you to get started(opens new window) — it takes less than 15 minutes to create a profile.
+Our team can then double-check your eligibility and discuss apprenticeship options with your current employer.
+Apply today.

 Team Multiverse